AstroMined/debtonator/docs/custom_instructions.md

 Before completing a coding session, I MUST verify:

 1. ✓ Memory Bank files updated with recent changes
-2. ✓ Version information updated in all required locations
+2. ✓ Version information updated and presented in a code block
-3. ✓ CHANGELOG.md updated with appropriate entries
+3. ✓ CHANGELOG.md prepared with appropriate entries and presented in a code block
 4. ✓ Commit message prepared with all required elements and presented in a code block

 ## Project Intelligence (.clinerules)